| 1998 |

 | 2023 |

-An ADAM22 missense variant p.S905F located in the PDZ-binding motif impairs ADAM22 binding to PSD-95 and other MAGUKs while having minimal effect on LGI1 interaction or ADAM22 biosynthesis/stability, causing focal epilepsy and behavioral disorder, and demonstrating that the ADAM22-MAGUK interaction is independently essential for seizure protection. |
+A missense variant p.S905F in the PDZ-binding motif of ADAM22 specifically impairs ADAM22 binding to PSD-95 and other MAGUKs without affecting biosynthesis, stability, or LGI1 interaction, causing focal epilepsy in homozygous individuals and demonstrating that the ADAM22-MAGUK interaction is independently essential for seizure protection in humans. |

-Structural in silico modeling, protein-protein interaction studies in transfected mammalian cells, cell surface expression assay |
+Structural in silico analysis, protein-protein interaction assays in transfected mammalian cells, co-immunoprecipitation |

-Brain Communications |
+Brain communications |

 Medium |